Wondering how to mix powder pigment into resin? You’ve got two easy ways to do this.

-Before you start, you need to mix your resin and hardener.
+You need to mix your resin and hardener.
 Powder pigment goes into resin AFTER you mix it together.
-If you need help with that, this article shows how: How to mix resin and hardener
+If you need help with that, this article shows how to mix resin.

-You also want to be sure your powder pigments are as dry as possible.
-Excess moisture can keep resin from curing or will make it cure soft.
+Your powder pigment needs to be dry before you mix it into the resin.
+Excess moisture can keep your resin from curing or will make it cure soft.

-Sprinkle a little powder pigment on top of your mixed cup of resin and stir.
-Go with less that what you think you need as you can always add more.
-Use a kitchen measuring spoon if necessary (or lay off the coffee that morning, so you don’t shake in too much.
+Sprinkle a little powder pigment on your cup of mixed resin and stir.
+Go with less than what you think you need, as you can always add more.
+Use a kitchen measuring spoon if necessary.
+Or lay off the coffee that morning, so you don’t shake in too much.

-Sometimes powders, especially heavy ones like our glow powders for resin, don’t want to dissolve very well.
-You end up with a resin mix that looks more like Thanksgiving lumpy gravy instead of a well-blended color for your resin project.
-In cases like this, you can pour a little bit of our resin onto a wax paper surface, then add the powder in.
+Some powders, especially weighty ones, don’t want to dissolve very well.
+You’ll end up with a resin mix that looks like Thanksgiving lumpy gravy instead of well-blended powder pigment color for your resin project.
+In cases like this, you can pour a little bit of resin onto a non-stick surface, then add the powder.
 Move it around and smash it with your mixing utensil to dissolve the lumps.
 This is going to be your stock solution.
-Now that you have a stock solution, you can now add this directly into your resin.
+Once you have a stock solution, you can add this to your mixed resin.

 You can see what I’m talking about in this video: